 Progress in the Political Science Major.
 Students must receive a grade of "C" or better in any Political Science course to be credited toward completion of the Political Science major.
-This requirement applies to the 36 credits in political science courted specifically toward completion of Political Science major requirements: the eight required political science.
+This requirement applies to the 36 credits in political science counted specifically toward completion of Political Science major requirements: the eight required political science courses, plus three elective courses in political science.
 It does not apply to General Education courses, or to generic electives.